 The safety stock equation looks like the following: Z × σLT × D avg

 To break this down further: Z represents the desired service level, while σLT is the standard deviation of lead time, and D avg is the demand average.
-It may sound a little complicated, but it can be done fairly easily with a little help.
+It may sound a little complicated, but you can do it fairly easily with a little help.
 Let’s get started.

 Step by Step